CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial3.md

 -----

-## Step 3: Download pathway-gene association link sets
+## Step 3: Download pathway-gene association linksets
-A link set is a network containing additional information and links about nodes in the network.
+A linkset is a network containing additional information and links about nodes in the network.
 This could be regulatory interactions like microRNA-gene interactions or other associations like gene-pathway links.
 The networks are stored in **XGMML** (the eXtensible Graph Markup and Modeling Language) format, which is supported by Cytoscape.
-Each link set contains interactions consisting of two nodes, source and target, connected through one directed edge.
-Several link sets for different use cases, species and interaction types are **provided on our [website](https://cytargetlinker.github.io/pages/linksets)**, see Figure 3.
-CyTargetLinker is not limited to the provided link sets.
-A user can also easily create their own link sets.
+Each linkset contains interactions consisting of two nodes, source and target, connected through one directed edge.
+Several linksets for different use cases, species and interaction types are **provided on our [website](https://cytargetlinker.github.io/pages/linksets)**, see Figure 3.
+CyTargetLinker is not limited to the provided linksets.
+A user can also easily create their own linksets.

-Before starting CyTargetLinker you need to **download the link sets of interest** and store them in a **directory**.
+Before starting CyTargetLinker you need to **download the linksets of interest** and store them in a **directory**.
 In this example, we will use gene-pathway associations from WikiPathways.
 An edge between a gene and a pathway indidicates that the gene plays a role (is present) in this pathway.
-For this tutorial, you can download a zip file containing the link sets from [here](../../data/tutorial3/tutorial3-linksets.zip).
+For this tutorial, you can download a zip file containing the linksets from [here](../../data/tutorial3/tutorial3-linksets.zip).
 * Download the [zip file](../../data/tutorial3/tutorial3-linksets.zip) and unzip it so both xgmml files are in the **tutorial3-linksets directory**.

 <table>